-Disqualification for Discharges for Failure to Notify the Employer of Absenteeism/Tardiness - When this law applies the employee is not eligible to receive benefits until 6 weeks have elapsed after the week of the discharge AND (s)he has earned wages in covered employment equal to at least 6 times the weekly benefit rate that would have been paid had the discharge not occurred.
+Disqualification for Discharges for Substantial Fault – The employee is not eligible to receive benefits until 7 weeks have elapsed after the week of the discharge AND (s)he has earned wages equal to at least 14 times the weekly benefit rate that would have been paid had the discharge not occurred.

 Once the claimant has requalified, (s)he is eligible to receive benefits based on the work performed prior to the discharge.
-However, if you are a contributing employer (paying a quarterly UI tax), your account is not charged for benefits paid based on work performed for you before the discharge.
-If you are a reimbursable employer (billed monthly for UI benefits paid rather than paying a quarterly UI tax), you are liable for your portion of the benefits paid after the claimant requalifies.
+A contributing employer's (paying a quarterly UI tax), account is not charged for benefits paid based on work performed prior to the discharge.
+A reimbursable employer (billed monthly for UI benefits paid rather than paying a quarterly UI tax), is liable for benefits paid based on work performed prior to the discharge.

 If an employee is placed on a disciplinary suspension for good cause, benefits will not be paid for the week that the suspension began and the following 3 weeks OR for the duration of the suspension, whichever is shorter.